SnailCharger/davan690.github.io/_posts/2019-06-14-rendering-outputs.md

 ![1560478977097](C:\GIT\davan690.github.io\img\tag-issues-render-md.png)

-So from here I decided to try and render the .html within my jekyll build by creating a post and merging the post with my `.rmd` html output file.
+So from here I decided to try and render the .html within my `jekyll` build by creating a post and merging the post with my `.rmd` html output file.
 The attempts are below.

 ### In posts folder

 `_posts`

-In the ideal world I think that I just want to end up with a simple post with all the info attached however there are actually a million (maybe over exagerating here) options on how and where to put the files depending on the rendering.
+In the ideal world I think that I just want to end up with a simple post with all the info attached however there are actually a million (maybe over exaggerating here) options on how and where to put the files depending on the rendering.

-### html formats
+#### html formats

 with these outputs we can actually render `html` files with the `rmarkdown` package in RStudio as a range of different outputs:

+- `rmarkdown::hml_document`

 - `html_github`
 - `html_vigette`